christopherahern/jespersen-cycle-middle-english/README.md

 ## Output

-The data will be output to `neg-data.csv` with the following columns:
+The data will be output to `data/neg-data.csv` with the following columns:

 * exclude : tokens we might want to exclude for various reasons
 * ne : whether *ne* appears and whether it is contracted